Profiling

 Xdebug's built-in profiler allows you to find bottlenecks in your script and visualize those with an external tool such as KCacheGrind or WinCacheGrind.

 Xdebug's Profiler is a powerful tool that gives you the ability to analyse your PHP code and determine bottlenecks or generally see which parts of your code are slow and could use a speed boost.
-Since Xdebug 2.6, the profiler also collects information about how much memory is being used, and which functions and methods increase memory usage.
+The profiler also collects information about how much memory is being used, and which functions and methods increase memory usage.

 The profiler in Xdebug outputs profiling information in the form of a Cachegrind compatible file.
 This allows you to use the excellent KCacheGrind tool (Linux, KDE) to analyse your profiling data.
 If you are on Linux you can install KCacheGrind with your favourite package manager.